Emigrant Bank logo

 • Specializes in complex lending scenarios, including jumbo mortgages up to $10 million and non-conforming residential loans

-• Strong expertise in niche markets like condominium and cooperative financing, areas where many lenders won't operate
+• Strong experience context in niche markets like condominium and cooperative financing, areas where many lenders won't operate

-• Offers SBA 504 lending for small business financing with proven track record
+• Offers SBA 504 lending for small business financing with listed track record

 • Provides comprehensive suite of personal and business banking services under one institution